ephico2real2/flask-dynamic-secrets-watchdog/README.md

 ### Customizing the Script

 - You can modify the script to include initial boilerplate code in `flask_secrets_watchdog.py`, `config.py`, `app.py`, and `secrets_loader.py` by adding `echo` commands similar to how `requirements.txt` and `index.html` are populated.
-- For more complex projects or different languages, you can adapt this approach to scaffold out your project's initial structure, making project initialization more efficient.

-This script provides a straightforward way to quickly set up your Flask project structure, allowing you to focus on developing the application's functionality.
-# flask-dynamic-secrets-watchdog